NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 # ...
 ```

-> [!Note] We could let our imaginations run wild and also add an abbreviated name, or the snake_case version, or any other name, but for coherence and readeability of the configuration files, we should stick to the common format.
+> [!Note] As the key for the map, use the lowercase, space-separated name of the distribution without accents.

 #### Implement the loader